e-dream-ai/backend/README.md

 #### Preview vs inplace

 - **preview**: Copies restored data to `restores/<UTC-timestamp>/<restore_prefix>/` inside the destination bucket.
-This is non-destructive and lets you inspect the output without touching the original object paths.
+It lets you inspect the output without touching the original object paths.
 - **inplace**: Copies restored data back to the original path given by `restore_prefix` in the destination bucket.
 This may overwrite existing objects with the same keys and is intended for actual recovery.